The nursing program philosophy contains the faculty's beliefs about person, well-being (health), nursing, and nursing education.

 - QuantiFERON-TB test for students with no history of receiving a PPD or have not been tested in the last 12 months;

-- Documentation of a negative chest x-ray within the past 5 years for students with a past positive PPD along with proof of the past positive PPD
+- Documentation of a negative chest x-ray within the past 6 months for students with a past positive PPD along with proof of the past positive PPD

-- All students with a history of a past positive PPD must complete the tuberculosis signs and symptoms questionnaire available in the nursing program office yearly.
+- All students with a history of a past positive PPD must complete yearly the tuberculosis signs and symptoms questionnaire available in the nursing program office.